Screens to match your Mac: The best monitors for Mac Mini in 2024

 • Fold-out kickstand and tripod mountable for easy and comfortable placement

-• Wide viewing angle with blue-light filter and flicker-free operation means its easy on the eyes
+• Wide viewing angle with blue-light filter and flicker-free operation means it's easy on the eyes

 • Anti-bacterial case - ideal for those who take this everywhere, including public transport